-Gestation is the period of embryo development from conception to birth.Gestation is about 40 weeks in humans and is divided into three trimesters, each spanning 3 months.
-Gestational stages, on the other hand, are based on physiological fetal development, which include blastogenesis, embryonic stage and fetal stage.
+Gestation is the period of embryo development from conception to birth.
+Gestation is about 40 weeks in humans and is divided into three trimesters, each spanning 3 months.
+Gestational stages, on the other hand, are based on physiological foetal development, which include blast genesis, embryonic stage and foetal stage.